 This degree program incorporates academic and clinical practicum requirements for the American Speech-Language-Hearing Association's Certification of Clinical Competence (ASHA CCC-SLP) and the New York State Education Department (NYSED) as well as departmental and college requirements.
 Students who complete the degree program are also eligible for New York State licensing in speech and language pathology.
-Students may also elect to apply for the NYSED Teacher of Students with Speech and Language Disabilities Certificate (TSSLD) and the NYSED bilingual certificate to the TSSLD.
+Students may also elect to apply for the NYSED Teacher of Students with Speech and Language Disabilities Certificate (TSSLD).
 New York State Education Department (NYSED) has teacher certification requirements that are needed for program completion and graduation which are listed in the Office of Teacher Education section of the catalog.